ibuildthecloud/k3v/README.md

 Please note, this is POC quality stuff.

 1. Download k3v binary from the releases page.
+    NOTE: While Windows and macOS binaries are available they might not work :/
 2. Run k3v pointing to a kubeconfig file of your physical cluster.
     ```sh
     ./k3v --kubeconfig someconfig.yaml